marzukia/django-erd/README.md

 ## Data Dictionary Generation

-The Data Dictionary feature allows you to generate comprehensive documentation of your Django models in Markdown format.
-This is particularly useful for maintaining up-to-date documentation of your database schema and sharing it with team members.
+The Data Dictionary feature generates comprehensive, structured documentation of your Django models in Markdown format.
+This feature is perfect for creating technical documentation, onboarding new team members, and maintaining up-to-date schema documentation that stays in sync with your codebase.

+### Key Benefits

+- **Auto-Generated Documentation**: Automatically extracts model information without manual maintenance
+- **Structured Format**: Organized by Django app with consistent formatting
+- **Rich Metadata**: Includes field types, constraints, relationships, help text, and more
+- **Navigation-Friendly**: Table of contents with anchor links for easy browsing
+- **Version Tracking**: Includes git commit hash for version correlation
+- **Comprehensive Coverage**: Documents all field properties including nullable, unique, choices, etc.

 ### Usage